David Dephy: Biography

-David Dephy is an author of seventeen books of poetry, eight novels and three audio albums of poetry in Georgian and English languages.
-His first book-length work in English.
+David Dephy is an author of seventeen books of poetry, eight novels, and three audio albums of poetry in Georgian and English.

-He is a founder of poetic multimedia projects Poetry Orchestra, American Poetry Intersection, which are named as "A Triumphant", "A Revolutionary" and "An Innovation in the World of Poetry" by Cultural Daily Los Angeles.
+He is a founder of poetic multimedia projects Poetry Orchestra and American Poetry Intersection, which were named "A Triumphant", "A Revolutionary," and "An Innovation in the World of Poetry" by Cultural Daily Los Angeles.
 An active collaborator with Saphileaum and Irakli Gabriel.

+He holds a master's degree in Fine Arts, evaluated by Globe Language Services in New York, and is enrolled at City University of New York / CUNY - Brooklyn College in the art education certification program.

-He is a Poet-in-Residence for Brownstone Poets 2024 - 2025, Featured Poet and Stipend Recipient at Walt Whitman Birthplace Association 2023 Huntington Station, New York.
-His poetry work A Sense of Purpose has been sent to the Moon by The Lunar Codex, NASA, Polaris Trilogy and Poetry on Brick Street on January 15, 2025 at 1:11 a.m. from NASA's Kennedy Space Center.
+He served as a Poet-in-Residence for Brownstone Poets 2024 - 2026 and was a Featured Poet and Stipend Recipient at Walt Whitman Birthplace Association 2023, Huntington Station, New York.
+His poetry work A Sense of Purpose has been sent to the Moon by The Lunar Codex, NASA, Polaris Trilogy, and Poetry on Brick Street on January 15, 2025, at 1:11 a.m. from NASA's Kennedy Space Center.

+His works have appeared in numerous literary journals and anthologies in the USA and UK, and worldwide, and have been included in the after-class reading list for several universities, including International Poetry Review (Tufts University and the University of North Carolina Greensboro), Stanford University Poetry Media Lab, Shenandoah, Sampsonia Way, North Dakota Quarterly, Straylight Literary Magazine by the University of Wisconsin, and Kansas City Review, Hudson Valley Writers Guild, and others.

 He lives and works in New York City.